jasp-stats/jaspMachineLearning/inst/help/mlPrediction.md

 This field can load a trained machine learning model.
 Note that the model must be created in JASP and be saved with the extension *.jaspML*.

 #### Assignment Box
-- Predictors: In this box, the predictors that need to be considered for the predictions should be entered.
+- Features: In this box, the features that need to be considered for the predictions should be entered.

 #### Algorithmic Setting
-- Scale predictors: Scales the continuous predictors.
+- Scale features: Scales the continuous features.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.

 #### Tables:
 - Predictions for new data: Displays the predicted outcomes for the data.
-  - Add predictors: Adds the values of the predictors to the table.
+  - Add features: Adds the values of the features to the table.

 ### Export Results
 - Add predicted outcomes to data: Creates a new variable in the data set that contains the predicted values for the data.